The Atomic Energy Regulatory Board was constituted on November

 AERB has a Chairman

-, an Executive Director and ten divisions.
+, an Executive Director and nine divisions.
 The heads and directors of divisions constitute the Executive

 Committee which meets periodically with Executive Director, AERB to take decisions on important policy matters related to the management of the Secretariat of the Board.